pbberlin/go-massmail/README.md

   * dynamic functions
   * file attachments
   * email structures and submission using [go-mail](https://github.com/pbberlin/go-mail)

+* Only plain text email, though the email composer module would support HTML.

 * Each `project/survey` can have multiple `waves`,
   representing monthly or quarterly repetitions